jfo/blog/source/drafts/what-i-did-before-hacker-school.md

 wasn't invited to do a second interview.
 I was even more disappointed this time, I had started to develop an attachment to the idea of this possibility.

-I had asked explicitly if it was possible to reapply, and she had said that people often do improve and get in on a second attempt, so I sent Mary a follow up email, asking for feedback.
+While talking to Mary, I had asked explicitly if it was possible to reapply, and she had said that people often do improve and get in on a second attempt.
+So I sent Mary a follow up email, asking for feedback.

 A few days later she wrote back.
 Posted with her permission: